Could Inheritance Tax be abolished?

 Their final suggestion is that capital gains tax apply on death, although restricted to additional residential properties and assets qualifying for business property relief and agricultural relief.

 Anyone who has held off making gifts for IHT planning purposes or for anyone who has deferred having that initial IHT discussion, now is the time to act.
-It is vital to discuss this with an experienced, professional and impartial advisor.
-Call us now before the autumn report is published and significant opportunities are lost.
+It is vital to discuss this with an experienced, professional and impartial advisor, contact us now.